-Like a rocket on a launch pad, hairs are designed to shoot train upwards out of the hair follicle.
+Like a rocket on a launchpad, hairs are designed to shoot upwards out of the hair follicle.
 If something goes wrong and the hair goes sideways, this results in an ingrown hair.

-While this doesn't sound much of a problem, those that suffer from the condition know differently.
-That hair keeps growing but is trapped beneath the skin.
-Now a rocket exploding on the launchpad is going to sting, and so does an ingrown hair.
+While this doesn't sound like much of a problem, those that suffer from the condition know differently.
+That hair keeps growing, but is trapped beneath the skin.
+Now, a rocket exploding on the launchpad is going to sting, and so does an ingrown hair.

 Can Dogs Get Ingrown Hairs?

 However, they also suffer from plenty of other skin conditions that mimic the appearance of ingrown hairs.
 Regardless of the cause, these bumps are often very itchy.
 If the dog chews the area, there's then a possibility of introducing infection.
 So although ingrown hairs sound straightforward, even so, it's best to get them checked by a vet.